 Connecting ClickHouse to external data sources with JDBC

-Overview: The ClickHouse JDBC Bridge in combination with the jdbc Table Function or the JDBC Table Engine allows ClickHouse to access data from any external data source for which a JDBC driver is available:This is handy when there is no native built-in integration engine, table function, or external dictionary for the external data source available, but a JDBC driver for the data source exists.
+Overview: The ClickHouse JDBC Bridge in combination with the jdbc table function or the JDBC table engine allows ClickHouse to access data from any external data source for which a JDBC driver is available:This is handy when there is no native built-in [integration engine](/docs/en/engines/table-engines/#integration-engines-integration-engines), table function, or external dictionary for the external data source available, but a JDBC driver for the data source exists.

 You can use the ClickHouse JDBC Bridge for both reads and writes.
 And in parallel for multiple external data sources, e.g. you can run distributed queries on ClickHouse across multiple external and internal data sources in real time.